Warren1001/D2RInfo/Theorycrafting/Mist.md

 ### Amazon Usage

 I don't see this being viable for a Frostmaiden.
 The only merit is +3 skills and the defensive mods.
 It's already straightforward for a Bowazon or any Amazon to hit 100% pierce, so it's not game changing that this item has 100% pierce.
 I also don't see the merit for a physical Bowazon either, Faith and Windforce are both still better.
 Could be a cheaper alternative while waiting to get a Faith or Windforce, but don't see it being BiS.
 The damage of Faith and Windforce are both higher than what Mist could obtain.
+Could be pretty good for a Fire Bowazon though.
+Freezes Target would force monsters to stand in immolation fire.
+Put it into a GMB with +3 Bow skills, thats +6.

 ### Act 1 Mercenary Usage